building solidarities. feminist and anti-racist practices in higher education

 - BRIDGES Toolkit on innovative strategies for dismantling structures of exclusion and transforming HE curricula from a decolonial feminist perspective.
 Read the Greek-language toolkit below, download it here, or access the English-language toolkit on the Virtual Lab.

-- BRIDGES Course “Inclusion Without Discrimination,” aimed at current and future HE instructors, the course will be designed using participatory research methods adapted to curricular design and test-taught by HEI and CSO instructors during year 2 of the project (3 ECTS).
+- BRIDGES Course “Building Solidarities.
+Feminist and Anti-racist Practices in Higher Education,” aimed at current and future HE instructors, the course will be designed using participatory research methods adapted to curricular design and test-taught by HEI and CSO instructors during year 2 of the project (3 ECTS).

 - BRIDGES Monograph “Diversifying Knowledges, Building Inclusive Societies: Theories and Methods of Narrative Productions.”
 An open access monograph of narrative productions co-authored by the researchers in partner HEI and CSO working at the intersections of multiple marginalisations across the research sites.
 The monograph will include a methodological guide to narrative productions and participatory curriculum design, systematising the project’s own research and teaching processes.